jackjosnlv/XposedTools/README.md

 #### Bind mounting
 In case you have many AOSP trees and want to keep the Xposed source in sync for all of them (i.e. make one change and apply it to all SDKs immediately), you can also look into bind mounts.
 It's basically the same as manual cloning, but you clone the files into a separate directory and then use bind mounts to map them into the AOSP tree.
 This is a pretty advanced technique, so I won't go into details here.

-### XposedBridge source code (or prebuilt file)
+### ZposedBridge source code (or prebuilt file)
-If you want to compile `XposedBridge.jar` yourself, clone https://github.com/rovo89/XposedBridge and set the `javadir` variable accordingly.
+If you want to compile `ZposedBridge.jar` yourself, clone https://github.com/rovo89/ZposedBridge and set the `javadir` variable accordingly.
 Make sure that the Gradle build is working fine, the Android SDK and other dependencies need to be installed for this.
 Then you can call `./build.pl -a java` to build and copy the JAR.

 If you want to use a prebuilt file instead, copy it to a `java` subfolder in the `outdir` that you have configured in `build.conf`.
-For example, if `outdir` is set to `/android/out`, then the file should be stored in `/android/out/java/XposedBridge.jar`.
+For example, if `outdir` is set to `/android/out`, then the file should be stored in `/android/out/java/ZposedBridge.jar`.

 ----------------------------------
 ## Configuration (build.conf)